dwrobel/flatcam/README.md

 - optimized the Paint and NCC Tools.
 When the Lines type of painting/clearing is used, the lines will try to arrange themselves on the direction that the lines length clearing the polygon are bigger
 - solved bug that made drilling with Marlin preprocessor very slow
+- applied the fix for above bug to the TclCommand Drillcncjob too

 8.02.2020